-The actuaries have carried out calculations in order to estimate the impact that the GMP indexation changes on the combined scheme liabilities for financial reporting purposes.
-The estimate assumes that the permanent solution eventually agreed will be equivalent in cost to extending the interim solution to all members reaching state pension age from 6 April 2016 onwards.
+The pension liabilities of both schemes were increased in 2018/19 to allow for the potential impact of the GMP changes.
+The estimate assumed that the permanent solution eventually agreed will be equivalent in cost to extending the interim solution to all members reaching state pension age from 6 April 2016 onwards.

-The estimates received from the actuaries are that for the Police Pension scheme the additional liability is £7.6m (equal to 0.4% of the overall ISA19 liabilities) and for the LGPS approximately £0.1m.
-These increases are reflected in the IAS19 disclosures as past service costs, due to the materiality of the estimates.
+The estimates received from the actuaries were that for the Police Pension scheme the additional liability was £7.6m (equal to 0.4% of the overall ISA19 liabilities) and for the LGPS approximately £0.1m.
+These increases were reflected in the IAS19 disclosures as a past service cost in the 2018/19 accounts.
+The accounting figures for 2020 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken last year.